In plain English

 The server is responsible for routing, not reading.
 It:

-- Manages accounts, the family graph (who's in which family, who's approved to talk to whom), and Mack's moderation settings, which are pushed to the sending device so Mack can run locally.
+• Manages accounts, the family graph (who's in which family, who's approved to talk to whom), and Mack's moderation settings, which are pushed to the child's device so Mack can run locally, on both messages the child sends and messages the child receives.

 Sign-out wipes local state

 When someone signs out of Orbit, every piece of crypto state on that device is wiped: identity key, session state, message cache.
 A re-login generates a fresh identity and starts new sessions.
-If a phone is lost, a remote sign-out via the parent account achieves the same thing.
+If a phone is lost, the device can be revoked from the account's Devices screen: the server immediately stops delivering to it, deletes its key material and any messages queued for it, and tells every peer to stop encrypting to it.
+Whatever was already on the lost phone stays protected by the phone's own passcode and disk encryption, like any other app's data.

 Mack and end-to-end encryption

-A common question: if Orbit can't read messages, how does the AI moderation work?
+A common question: if Orbit can't read messages, how does the AI safety check work?

-Contrast this with server-side scanning products, which require either decrypting messages on the server or gaining access to a copy of the plaintext via the messaging provider.
+Contrast this with products that scan messages on a server, which need to unlock them at some point or get the words from the messaging app.
 Orbit does neither.
 Mack is on the phone, not in the cloud.

-What the server sees from a Mack event
+What the server sees when Mack flags something

 What we store (and what we don't)